 It’s hard to imagine a time when superhero films weren’t as ubiquitous as they are now.
 Back when Superman and Batman were basically the only game in town, and even then, decades would pass devoid of new film releases.
 Alas, we now live in a different time, where millions of people who have never bothered to pick up a comic book know that Tony Stark is Iron Man.
 With the growth of the superhero in mass media, so grows the satirical take.
+The most popular in the bunch that includes Super, Defendor, Special, and the oft forgotten Mystery Men, is Kick-Ass.
+Kick-Ass was one of those films with a very specific audience in mind.
+An ultraviolent, often comedic take on what a regular guy could accomplish as a superhero in an approximation of the real world.
+It somehow seems fitting that we are now discussing its sequel, something that has overtaken the superhero film genre.
+Kick-Ass 2 has an awareness of sequels that often works, if inevitably feeling lesser than its predecessor.

 Following the events of Kick-Ass, Dave Lizewski (Aaron Taylor-Johnson) has returned to his normal life.
 Eventually he becomes bored and after some pleading with his friend Mindy Macready (Chloë Grace Moretz), aka Hit-Girl, he returns to training.
 When Mindy decides that she cannot return to the world of superheroes, Dave turns to Facebook to find a new partner.
 The city is now filled with similarly masked vigilantes trying to do good, and Dave as Kick-Ass finds a group of likeminded individuals.
 They dub themselves Justice Forever, the first real life superhero team.
 Meanwhile, Chris D’Amico (Christopher Mintz-Plasse) is brimming with hatred towards Kick-Ass following the death of his father.
 In his quest for revenge he recreates himself as the first supervillain, The Mother Fucker, and assembles his own team of evil.